OpenCouncilData/ocd-standards/_includes/intro.md

 allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen>
 </iframe>
  -->
-### Who
-This is an open collaboration between councils, Open Knowledge Australia, MAV Technology, the Local Government Spatial Reference Group and other interested participants.
-[Steve Bennett](http://stevebennett.me) (Open Knowledge) and Will McIntosh (City of Melbourne) chair the group.

 ### Principles
 We try to make conforming to the standard as easy as possible.